Jack Ma predicts the future of logistics

 “I just saw a delivery company that helped a client deliver a house.
 There is someone who sent a lamppost (via a logistics company).
 I found that in China there are over 600 districts and counties with same-day or next-day delivery options.
 Across the world, there are very few countries that could go from [practically nothing] to being able to deliver anything anywhere in just ten years.”

-“You are the greatest heroes in my heart,” Ma said of to the logistics company employees at the Summit.
+Companies need to be considering logistics problems of the future, like delivering to space stations.“You are the greatest heroes in my heart,” Ma said of to the logistics company employees at the Summit.

 And Ma is right – China’s logistics industry has made massive strides over the past ten years.
 In 2012, it surpassed the US as the largest logistics market on earth – no small feat considering how much longer the US market has had to develop.
 And the express sector – the part of the logistics industry that delivers packages like ecommerce orders – has grown with extreme speed.
 Business volume growth in the sector has averaged over 50 percent each year since 2011, according to a Deloitte report.
 China now has largest express delivery industry in the world.